chalin/docsy-starter/content/en/resources/publications/publications.md

 ---
-title: Hello, web!
+title: Publications
-date: 2024-07-11
+weight: 50
-description: Welcome to the CNCF Docsy starter
+description: Publications and press

 ---

 Welcome to the CNCF Docsy starter, an opinionated website starter for CNCF projects.
 This repo embodies years of best practices in site configuration,